DanielKoehler/Ionicons/README.md

 ## Usage

-For available icons, look at `Ionicon` emumeration or [browse them on the IonIcons website](http://ionicons.com).
+For available icons, look at the `Ionicon` emumeration source or [browse them on the IonIcons website](http://ionicons.com).

 ### Get the Ionicons font